-Her thesis at the Bartlett School of Architecture, ‘States in a City’ investigated the potential of a reconstruction development model for the city of Aleppo in Syria focusing on areas of destruction and ownership density.
+Whilst a student at the Bartlett School of Architecture and through her thesis ‘States in a City’, Evita investigated the potential of a reconstruction development model for the city of Aleppo in Syria focusing on areas of destruction and ownership density.
 The project proposed a strategic plan for reconstruction as well as potential residential developments based on profound research on reconstruction processes in several cities in Europe and the Middle East.
 During her studies Evita’s research interests explored urban transformation and cities morphology around the Mediterranean and the Middle East focusing mainly on housing developments under the recent implementation of large in scale infrastructure projects.
 Evita has taken part in symposiums and workshops in London, Venice and Amman, Jordan and has collaborated with Goldsmiths University of London and the Royal College of Arts.

-Prior to HTA, Evita has previously worked for Grid Architects in Southwark, London where she was involved in preparing planning applications for residential schemes at the Oval and Kennington Development Area in Lambeth, London.
+Prior to HTA, Evita previously worked for Grid Architects in Southwark, London where she was involved in preparing planning applications for residential schemes at the Oval and Kennington Development Area in Lambeth, London.